sphero-inc/Sphero-Android-SDK/README.md

  handle connecting to a Sphero.
 When the view fires a `onRobotConnected` event and your are ready to send commands.

-  - To use the `SpheroConnectionView`, add the following code to your Acitivity's xml layout file
+  - To use the `SpheroConnectionView`, add the following code to your Activity's xml layout file

         <FrameLayout
             xmlns:android="http://schemas.android.com/apk/res/android"